chef/chef-web-docs/chef_master/source/config_rb_client.rst

    Used to accept the Chef license.
 Performs a no-op on versions where the license is not required.
 Can be set to ``accept`` or ``accept-no-persist``.

 ``chef_repo_path``
-   The path to the chef-repo. chef-solo sources cookbooks and roles from this directory when running the chef-client.
+   The path to the chef-repo. chef-solo sources cookbooks and roles from this directory when running the Chef Infra Client.

 ``chef_server_url``
-   The URL for the Chef server.
+   The URL for the Chef Infra Server.
 For example:

    .. code-block:: ruby